 Our hospital clinicians provide a thorough lameness investigation service for your horse to establish when the problem occurs and to pinpoint the injury.
 If your horse is referred to us it is likely that a series of nerve blocks and/or inta-synovial (e.g joint) blocks will be performed.
 Once your horse's lameness has been localised to a specific area the advanced imaging provided by us may help in providing a specific diagnosis.

 The hospital also offers both standard and advanced diagnostic imaging services which enables us to provide comprehensive evaluation.
 These include:

-Following a diagnosis, treatment options will be discussed with you and appropriate treatments carried out.
+Following a diagnosis, treatment options will be discussed with you or your vet, if referred, and appropriate treatments carried out.

-We also work closely with local remedial farriers, with two farriers regularly seeing cases at the hospital.
-We are also happy to discuss cases with, and work alongside, your own farreir.
+We also work closely with a local remedial farrier who regularly sees cases at the hospital.
+We are also happy to discuss cases with, and work alongside, your own farrier.

 Equinosis® Q with Lameness Locator® software is a real-time, handheld system that enables a vet to objectively identify and quantify lameness in horses.
 It analyses motion data transmitted by three small sensors which are attached to the horse's head, pelvis and right forelimb.